Pikes Peak Ranger District

 Respect and appreciate wild places and their inhabitants.
 Learn the skills necessary to enjoy your National Forest while practicing Leave No Trace ethics.

 The Pikes Peak Ranger District is 2000 to 3000 feet higher in elevation than Colorado Springs.
-There has been significant snowfallthis winter and nearly all roads in the National Forest are not plowed.
+There has been significant snowfall this spring and nearly all roads and trails in the National Forest are soft and muddy.
+There might be areas that are still snow covered.
+Please be patient and stay off road and trails until they dry out to prevent long lasting resource damage.
+Conditions can still vary and change with spring storms.

 Make sure your vehicle has a shovel and emergency kit with food, water, blankets and extra clothes.
 Be prepared if you become stuck that you may be stranded in your vehicle for several hours or possibly overnight.